gabepk/Interface_2Path/README.md

 * `"MATCH (c:Compound) WHERE toLower(c.compoundName) CONTAINS toLower(" + compostoSTR + ") RETURN c LIMIT 20"`
   * Finds at most 20 compounds which contains the string `compostoSTR` in its attribute called `compoundName`
 * `"MATCH q=(t:Taxonomy)-[*]->(e:Enzyme) WHERE t.taxId =  + this.organismoSelecionado.id +  AND e.enzymeEC =  + this.enzimaSelecionada + " RETURN e"`
-  * Finds an enzyme which has at least one connection with an specific taxonomy, where the enzyme's EC number is exactely the value of the variable `this.enzimaSelecionada`.
+  * Finds an enzyme which has at least one connection with an specific taxonomy, where the enzyme's EC number is exactly the value of the variable `this.enzimaSelecionada`.
 * `"MATCH q=SHORTESTPATH((n1:Compound)-[*]->(n2:Compound)) WHERE ID(n1) = " + this.compostoOrigem.id + " AND ID(n2) = " + this.compostoFinal.id + " RETURN DISTINCT(nodes(q)) as nodes, relationships(q) as links"`
   * Finds a the shortest path between two specifics compunds (with given ids) and return a graph without node repetition, where nodes are labeled as "nodes" and relationships are labeled as "links".